-In every new city, we meet people who aren't used to seeing self-driving cars every day.
-That lets us also hear fresh perspectives from diverse populations-how people want to use self-driving vehicles, what they think of our driving, and more-who together inform how we develop and refine our self-driving technology.
+In every new city, we meet people who aren't used to seeing autonomous cars every day.
+That lets us also hear fresh perspectives from diverse populations-how people want to use autonomously driven vehicles, what they think of our driving, and more-who together inform how we develop and refine our autonomous technology.

-Self-Driving in Extreme Temperatures
+Autonomous Driving in Extreme Temperatures

-Our goal is to enable our self-driving vehicles to operate reliably and safely in extreme cold and oppressive heat.
-Waymo engineers have developed both our self-driving hardware and software in-house to create a complete system that can work reliably up to and beyond the intended design capabilities.
+Our goal is to enable our autonomously driven vehicles to operate reliably and safely in extreme cold and oppressive heat.
+Waymo engineers have developed both our autonomous driving hardware and software in-house to create a complete system that can work reliably up to and beyond the intended design capabilities.

 Heat poses challenges for all modern technology.
 Everyday electronics like cell phones can overheat and switch off when used in the bright sun.
-However, our self-driving system needs to operate safely even in hot conditions.
+However, our autonomous system needs to operate safely even in hot conditions.
 Our cars are equipped with a special cooling system that lets them operate under very hot temperatures, even with an engine running at full power and systems at full capacity.